 It provides excellent insulation but it is not absorbent and may cause moisture build-up.

-Considering the overall quality, particularly in terms of comfort and insulation, flannel surely deserves the spot as the topnotch material.
-This natural fabric has laid out multiple advantages that can make your pajamas the comfiest to wear during a chilly night.
+Considering the overall quality, particularly in terms of comfort and insulation, flannel surely deserves the spot as the winner.
+This natural material has laid out multiple advantages that can make your pajamas the comfiest and warmest to wear during a chilly night.